MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-3.md

 The client application can now choose to reject individual licenses during Drm_Reader_Bind.
 For more information, refer to enum and structure documentation in source code file source/inc/drmcallbacktypes.h.

 The client application can now determine what features the specific OEM implementation of the PlayReady Device Porting Kit has implemented.
 For more information, refer to structure definitions in source code file source/inc/drmmanagertypes.h.

+The client sends what features the specific OEM implementation of the PlayReady Device Porting Kit has implemented to the server as part of its License Acquisition challenge.
+For more information see [How to Determine What Features a Client Supports](../../Advanced/how-to-determine-client-features.md)

 It is now easier to change compiler settings and add OEM-specific error codes.
 For more information, refer to source code files source/inc/oemcompiler.h and source/inc/oemresults.h.